niqdev/devops/docs/index.md

 # DevOps

-A collection of Docker and Vagrant images, scripts and documentation mainly related to distributed systems for local development, learning purposes and quick prototyping.
+A collection of resources, scripts, docker images, tools and documentation mainly related to distributed systems for local development, learning purposes and quick prototyping.

 * [Linux](linux.md)
 * [Docker](docker.md)